How to Ban Players from your Don't Starve Together Server

 You can create the file directly in the file manager window on the Nodecraft control panel, by clicking on the button

-At the top of the window, click on the dark grey text that says
+At the top of the window, click on the dark gray text that says

 my-file-name.txt and replace it with

 blocklist.txt.
-Then on the flashing cursor bar, enter the ID numbers.
-You can use either a KU ID, or a Steam64ID numbers.
-Enter each ID number on it's own line.
+Then, on the flashing cursor bar, enter the ID numbers.
+You can use either a KU ID or a Steam64ID number.
+Enter each ID number on its own line.